AlexNisnevich/blog/_posts/2024-05-31-wordbots_postmortem.md

 About a year ago, I "released"* [Wordbots](https://wordbots.io/), the tactical card game with user-created cards that I'd been working on since 2016.

 _(* I say "released" in quotes because this isn't really the sort of game that will ever become feature-complete, especially not as a side project.
-But on April 29, 2023, I declared it fully playable and ready to graduate from alpha into an eternal "beta" stage, in which I'm no longer actively developing new features but continue to fix bugs and make minor improvements as time permits._)
+But on April 29, 2023, I declared it fully playable and ready to graduate from alpha into a permanent "beta" stage, in which I'm no longer actively developing new features but continue to fix bugs and make minor improvements as time permits._)

 Getting Wordbots from concept to fully playable beta was a _journey_.
 It was one of the hardest things I've done in my life and by far the largest project I've ever started, in all senses of the word – the biggest in scope, the most time-intensive, and the most emotionally draining to work on.
 Would I have started working on Wordbots if I'd known how long it would take and what a torturous path I'd go on to "finish" it?
 I'm not sure.
 But in any case, I'm glad I did it.